rjboer/PMFS/examples/webinterface/architecture.md

 ### Product Endpoints
 - `POST /products` – create a product.
 - `GET /products/:id` – retrieve a product by its identifier.
+- `GET /products` – retrieve all products.
 - `PUT /products/:id` – update an existing product.
 - `DELETE /products/:id` – remove a product.

 ### Project Endpoints
 - `POST /products/:pid/projects` – create a project under a product.
 - `GET /products/:pid/projects/:id` – retrieve a project within a product.
+- `GET /products/:pid/projects` – retrieve all projects under a product.
 - `PUT /products/:pid/projects/:id` – update a project belonging to a product.
 - `DELETE /products/:pid/projects/:id` – delete a project from a product.

 ### Requirement Endpoints
 - `POST /projects/:prid/requirements` – create a requirement for a project.
 - `GET /projects/:prid/requirements/:id` – retrieve a requirement.
+- `GET /projects/:prid/requirements` – retrieve all requirements for a project.
 - `PUT /projects/:prid/requirements/:id` – update a requirement.
 - `DELETE /projects/:prid/requirements/:id` – remove a requirement.